 MCU offers students a reasonable Cost of Program and Title IV funding.
-Please see MCU's Title IV Handbook for specific rules and regulations related to Title IV.
+Please see the Cost of Program section in this handbook and MCU's Title IV Handbook for specific rules and regulations related to Title IV.

 Support Services

 House Mentors